DominicReinmann/Big-O/README.md

 The main goal of this repository is to help users understand and compare the time complexities and efficiencies of different sorting algorithms.

+## Usage

+Each sorting algorithm is implemented as a separate function within its respective file.
+You can explore each algorithm and see how it operates on different datasets.
+Feel free to clone this repository and experiment with the code.

 ## TODO
 - [x] Bubblesort
 - [ ] Bucketsort